-Dental care for cats and dogs is a rapidly growing area of veterinary medicine.
+Dental care for dogs and cat is a rapidly growing area of veterinary medicine.
 At Kedron Veterinary Clinic in Brisbane, we recognise how important dental care can be.
 Over the past 25 years, we have seen a greater awareness of the significance of pet dental care to the overall health of the animals we treat.

 Why is Pet Dental Care Important?

 Just like humans, our pets’ teeth need looking after too.
 The health of their teeth and gums has a significant impact on their overall quality of life.
 Imagine how your mouth would feel, and smell, if you never brushed your teeth.

 Poor dental care can lead to dental disease – a build-up of bacteria in your pet’s mouth.
 Without proper preventive or therapeutic dental care, plaque and tartar build-up affects the tissues and the structures supporting the teeth.
 This can cause oral pain, tooth loss and even heart or kidney problems.

 Does My Pet Have Dental Disease?

 Common signs of dental disease, in order of severity, include:

 - Inflamed, red gums